DanielleMStevens/Mining_Known_MAMPs/Methods.md

 ```

-I have collected all the accession numbers as well as info about each one into two file stored in the Genome_accession_info directory.
-I then use the accession name (ex.
-Erwinia amylovora) to quick filter for accessions that are not either plant/agriculturally related.
-Once all the information was collected and put into a simple text file, the command below can be ran:
+I have collected all the accession numbers for each genome.
+Using the accession name (ex.
+Erwinia amylovora), I quickly filter any accessions that are not either plant/agriculturally related.
+These accession numbers are listed in a text file in /Analyes/Genome_accession_info directory as well as in a database which stores extra info (Mining_for_known_MAMPs_genome_accession_info.xlsx).
+The text file list can be used to query and download the accessions using the command below:

 ```
+# Note, the genomes will be downloaded in the local directory of which this command is ran.
+If the path is changed from the main github repo path, the path to the text file must also be altered.

-ncbi-genome-download --assembly-accessions ./Genome_accession_info/Genome_accessions_to_download.txt -p 6 -r 2 \\
+ncbi-genome-download --assembly-accessions ./Analyses/Genome_accession_info/Genome_accessions_to_download.txt -p 6 -r 2 \\
 -v --flat-output -F genbank,fasta,protein-fasta bacteria
 ```